 Remote Lecture Series “Asia in Action: Knowledge and Inclusion in a Time of Fear and Ignorance”

-In response to troubling trends concerning anti-Asian sentiment, and a tragic rise in violence against Asians and individuals of Asian descent, the Weatherhead East Asian Institute (WEAI) will launch a remote lecture series titled “Asia in Action: Knowledge and Inclusion in a Time of Fear and Ignorance” to be implemented during the remaining spring semester and throughout the summer.
+In response to troubling trends concerning anti-Asian sentiment, and a tragic rise in violence against Asians and individuals of Asian descent, the Weatherhead East Asian Institute (WEAI) will launch a remote lecture series titled “Asia in Action: Knowledge and Inclusion in a Time of Fear and Ignorance” to be implemented during the remaining spring semester 2021 and throughout 2022.
 As part of the series, WEAI faculty and members will have the opportunity to host online lectures and panel discussions focused on discrimination and violence towards Asians and individuals of Asian descent, systemic racism, and topics of race and ethnicity in relation to Global East Asia more broadly.